Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part5.md

 vitis_analyzer ./vadd.xclbin.link_summary
 ```

-This opens the Vitis Analyzer tool and loads the various reports and displays the run summary.
-You can navigate to the various reports using the left pane of the Vitis Analyzer or by clicking on the links provided in the summary report.
+>**NOTE:** In the 2023.1 release this command opens the Analysis view of the new Vitis Unified IDE and loads the run summary as described in [Working with the Analysis View](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Working-with-the-Analysis-View).
+You can navigate to the various reports using the left pane of the Analysis view or by clicking on the links provided in the summary report.

-* Open the System Diagram.
+* Open the Link Summary.
-  * The System Diagram is a graphical view of the contents of the Xilinx device.
-It shows the various hardware kernels, how they are connected to platform resources such a global memory banks.
+  * The Link Smmary shows the v++ --link command and provides a System Estimate of performance.
   * Notice the Estimated Resources information displayed next to the `vadd` kernel.
-  * Click on the "Settings" icon located in the top right corner of the diagram and check the "Show Interface Ports" box.
-Notice that the diagram now displays the mapping of kernel arguments to kernel ports and shows bandwidth information for each port.
-  * Click on each of the tabs (Compute Units, Kernels, Memories, Clocks) located at the bottom of the diagram and look at the information displayed in each of them.
-* Open the System Guidance report
   * The Guidance report flags issues and potential issues in your application and kernel, and provides actionable feedback on how to improve it.
   * This simple example is not fully optimized and Guidance reports several warnings.
 Inspect each of these warnings to learn more about optimization opportunities and design best practices.
   * What can you learn about the width of the kernel ports?

 The `link_summary` also includes the `compile_summary`.
 Take a look at the various elements of the `compile_summary` report by selecting them in the Vitis Analyzer tool.

-Now open the `xrt.run_summary` by using the **File > Open Summary** command from the Vitis Analyzer main menu.
+Now open the Run Summary.

 * Open the Profile Summary report
   * The Profile Summary provides annotated details regarding the overall application performance.
 All data generated during the execution of the application is grouped into categories.